 After years of school and preparation, it can be the beginning of your dream career.
 So it is best to do your research and get prepared before you go into an interview.
-One of the most important ways to prepare is to rehearse and practice answers to the most common internship interview questions.
+One of the most important ways to prepare is to rehearse and practice answers to common internship interview questions.

 During internship interviews, there are not a lot of difficult detailed questions asked.
 Without extensive experience, most of the questions will be general “get to know you” type questions, like the ones we list below.
 It’s easy to predict and prepare.
 You can practically rehearse your entire interview.
 Below are the most common internship interview questions and great answers to help you get started and ace that interview.